Soft, flaky, and with the perfect balance of flavors, this 2-ingredient baked creole tilapia recipe might just become your next favorite!

 What Else Can I Add to the Baked Creole Tilapia?

-If you want, you can also chop up some veggies of your choice into large cubes (think zucchini, bell peppers, carrots, sweet potatoes, and baby corn), drizzle a bit of olive oil over them, season them with some salt and pepper and then bake them along with the fish to have a nice and healthy side to your dish.
+If you want, you can also chop up some veggies of your choice into large cubes (think zucchini, bell peppers, carrots, sweet potatoes, and baby corn), drizzle a bit of olive oil over them, and season them with some salt and pepper and then bake them along with the fish to have a nice and healthy side to your dish.

 Can I Try This with Another Fish?